 The beast that reared its head in early 2010 with the signing of the Patient Protection and Affordable Care Act shows few signs of quieting five years later.
 More than a year after the act was formally rolled out, consumers still have questions about their coverage options, fears over losing favored provider access and doubts that they can afford the level of coverage they need.

 And that’s just on the consumer side.
-Advisors, too, must now navigate a maze of ever-changing regulation in order to sell a product that once was a whole lot simpler.
+Advisors, too, must now navigate a maze of ever-changing regulation to sell a product that once was a whole lot simpler.
 To supplement sales, some agents are turning to ancillary product lines like critical illness insurance — which, incidentally, is good timing for consumers looking to fill coverage gaps.
-With ten thousand boomers retiring each day, others are finding the Medicare market an underserved niche, as a number of our survey respondents noted in a question asking for their success stories.
+With ten thousand boomers retiring each day, others are finding the Medicare market an underserved niche, as some survey respondents noted in a question asking for their success stories.
 These findings suggest that specialization within a product line still pays dividends.

 4. Industry legislation (20.0%)